 There are currently two sub-committees of the Board, the Finance, Audit and Risk Committee and the Remuneration Committee.
-Directors of the Board comprise the members of this committee advised by the Chief Executive and the Chief Financial and Operating Officer.
+Directors of the Board comprise the members of these committees advised by the Chief Executive and the Chief Operating Officer.

-The Headteachers of each school in the Trust meet regularly at a Leadership Team meeting with the Chief Executive and the Chief Financial and Operating Officer.
-In addition, Headteachers meet with the Chief Financial and Operating Officer to monitor and review their school budgets and to ensure compliance with the requirements of the Academy Trust Handbook and internal financial controls.
+The Headteachers of each school in the Trust meet regularly at a Leadership Team meeting with the Chief Executive and the Chief Operating Officer.
+In addition, Headteachers meet with the Chief Operating Officer to monitor and review their school budgets and to ensure compliance with the requirements of the Academy Trust Handbook and internal financial controls.